 It is possible to grow organic apples next to a conventional apple meadow.
 Regular residue analyses make this possible.
 Before harvesting, the organic apples growing in the rows of trees on the margins of the meadow are tested for residues.
 If the tests show positive results for substances that are not permitted in organic cultivation, then these apples are sold as conventional apples.
-The analyses are repeated in the next rows.
-This continues until a row exhibits no residue substances and these apples can then be sold as organic apples.

 Each and every apple sold comes from one of the 200 organic farmers who comprise Bio Südtirol.

 The main task of the hail net is of course to protect the apples from hail, which can damage them.
 However, it also protects them from too much sun, which can leave ugly traces.
 Plus, the net also protects the apples from harmful insects.

 Organic farming doesn’t cut out plant protection products completely.
 However, instead of synthetic chemical plant protection products, organic farming employs only nature-identical substances.
 These are substances that also occur in nature in their pure form, for example, copper and sulphur.

 Apples are picked by hand from the apple trees.
 Usually the farmer himself takes care of that, with the help of his family and harvest helpers.
 The harvest period lasts from the end of July to the end of November – depending on the variety of apple.
 There are early varieties, such as Summer Red or Gala, which are harvested at the end of July or early to mid-August, and there are late varieties, such as Pink Lady, which is only ripe at the end of November.